christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     Carians have a strong connection with the settlement of Rome (Aquilla = Qos = god of Kos of Caria), Sparta, and Canaan, and the Galatians were Celtic and were Druids.\
-(c) You can read more about the Jew-Neanderthal connection here: (Humans
+(b) You can read more about the Jew-Neanderthal connection here: (Humans
     and Neanderthals likely interbred in the Middle East.
 Science Magazine,
     https://www.sciencemag.org/news/2015/01/humans-and-neandertals-likely-interbred-middle-east),